Understand legal terms by using our Family Legal Glossary

 Separation Agreement

-An agreement between a non-married couple which sets out the terms on which the parties will separate.
+An agreement between a married or non-married couple which sets out the terms on which the parties will separate.